Reconstructing the Thermal Sunyaev Zeldovich Power Spectrum from Planck using the ABS Method: Concluding Remarks

 In this study, we successfully applied ABS to reconstruct the tSZ effect power spectrum from the {\it Planck} PR3 data.
 The ABS method offers several advantages for extracting weak signals, particularly its ability to recover signals in low signal-to-noise ratio regimes while effectively reducing foreground contamination.

 Initially, we demonstrated the effectiveness of ABS in reconstructing the tSZ power spectrum using simulated data.
 By varying the amplitudes of both foregrounds and signals, we present the reconstructed tSZ power spectra derived from different input maps.
-The results show that ABS achieves high reconstruction accuracy, even when the input foreground and signal amplitudes deviate significantly from the fiducial values.
+The results show that ABS achieves high reconstruction accuracy, even when the input foreground and signal amplitudes deviate significantly from the trispectrum-excluded values.
 These simulations underscore the robustness and reliability of ABS in recovering the faint tSZ signal.

 Next, we applied ABS to the {\it Planck} PR3 full-mission data.
-The ABS results show good agreement with the {\it Planck} F/L estimate for $\ell \lesssim 100$.
+The ABS results show good agreement with the {\it Planck} F/L estimate for $\ell \lesssim 300$.
 However, at the higher multipoles, the ABS-derived amplitudes are noticeably lower than the {\it Planck} $y$-map power spectrum.
-For $\ell \in [100, 200]$, the ABS method reconstructs the band powers with high accuracy, yielding slightly lower amplitudes than those from {\it Planck}, but closely matching the simulated values.
-For higher multipoles in the $\ell$-bins at $\ell = 257.5$, $335.5$, and $436.5$, the ABS-reconstructed $C_\ell^{yy}$ exhibits a notable feature: a significant drop, exceeding the $2\sigma$ level, compared to both the simulation truth and the best-fit results.
-This drop may indicate a lower underlying tSZ power spectrum in this $\ell$ range.

-Next, we conducted a joint analysis to more accurately estimate the tSZ power spectrum by fitting both the tSZ and residual foreground models simultaneously, further reducing foreground contamination.
+Then, we conducted a joint analysis to more accurately estimate the tSZ power spectrum by fitting both the tSZ and residual foreground models simultaneously, further reducing foreground contamination.
 This approach accounted for the tSZ and the cosmic infrared background, radio sources, infrared point sources, and an additional correlated noise term.
 We considered three tSZ power spectrum templates ``Planck 2015'', ``Battaglia 2012'' and ``Bolliet 2018'', derived from the best-fit values reported in the literature and fitted the normalization amplitudes for each component.
 The parameter space was explored using the MCMC method, enabling us to derive the joint posterior probability distributions of the parameters.
-The results indicate that the CIB power spectrum is the dominant source of foreground residual contamination.
-After correcting the tSZ power spectrum for these residual foreground contributions, we find that the tSZ amplitude is 20\% lower than the previous estimate from ``Planck 2015'' and 9\% lower than the ``Battaglia 2012'' model.
-However, it remains 21\% higher than the ``Bolliet 2018'' model.
-In short, the analysis most favors the ``Battaglia 2012'' model, and consistent with the ``Bolliet 2018'' model, but revealing a discrepancy with the ``Planck 2015'' tSZ power spectrum.

-Thus, ABS offers independent measurements of the tSZ signal through its innovative foreground subtraction algorithm.
-The reanalysis of the Planck data, combined with model-fitting preferences, contributes to advancing our understanding of the tSZ effect.
-Future work will focus on further refining this approach and exploring its implications for cosmological models.